 6th March 2019, Network for Certification and Conservation of Forests, NOIDA

-The Network for Certification and Conservation of Forests (NCCF), a not-for-profit organization, has been successful in obtaining the endorsement of its forest certification scheme from the Programme for the Endorsement of Forest Certification (PEFC), a Geneva based leading international forest certification organization.
-India now holds a globally recognised certification scheme specifically developed for the Indian forests.
-The decision was taken by the PEFC Council in its General Assembly, through a postal ballot and approved the endorsement of the NCCF Forest Certification System as of 27th February 2019.
-Expressing satisfaction on this development, Mr Vijai Sharma, Chairman, NCCF remarked that “The endorsement of the scheme by PEFC is a landmark achievement for India as need for such a country specific and internationally benchmarked forest certification scheme has been felt since long in the country.
+The Network for Certification and Conservation of Forests (NCCF), a not-for-profit organization, has been successful in obtaining the endorsement of its forest certification scheme from the Programme for the Endorsement of Forest Certification (PEFC), a Geneva-based leading international forest certification organization.
+India now holds a globally recognized certification scheme specifically developed for the Indian forests.
+The decision was taken by the PEFC Council in its General Assembly, through a postal ballot, and approved the endorsement of the NCCF Forest Certification System as of 27th February 2019.
+Expressing satisfaction on this development, Mr. Vijai Sharma, Chairman, NCCF remarked that “The endorsement of the scheme by PEFC is a landmark achievement for India as the need for such a country-specific and internationally benchmarked forest certification scheme has been felt since long in the country.
 This scheme will allow the forest managers in various states of India to further strengthen their Working Plan based management practices as per the global standards and multilateral requirements.”

-NCCF’s is committed to developing globally aligned nation specific certification schemes and standards for enhancing sustainability, market and public access to goods and services from forest, trees outside forest including non-wood forest products and the protected areas, wetlands and other conservation landscapes in the country.
+NCCF is committed to developing globally aligned nation-specific certification schemes and standards for enhancing sustainability, market and public access to goods and services from the forest, trees outside the forest including non-wood forest products and the protected areas, wetlands, and other conservation landscapes in the country.

-Expressing happiness on getting this well-deserved endorsement, Mr A.K.
+Expressing happiness on getting this well-deserved endorsement, Mr. A.K.
 Srivastava, Executive Director (Honorary) remarked that “Forest certification has been accepted as an efficient tool for Sustainable Forest Management (SFM) the world over.
-Given that forests of India serve important ecological, economic and social functions that also provide livelihood to over 275 million forest dependent people of this country, we should utilise certification for sustaining and enhancing these roles of forests”.
+Given that forests of India serve important ecological, economic, and social functions that also provide a livelihood to over 275 million forest-dependent people of this country, we should utilize certification for sustaining and enhancing these roles of forests”.

-Mr. Sachin Raj Jain, Convener, NCCF has observed that, “forest based industries in India, particularly those for paper, boards, plywood, medium density fibre board, furniture and handicrafts etc, have been pushing for forest certification to enhance their market accessibility to western markets including European Union and USA.
-The new scheme will address the need of augmenting our forest management regimes and enhancing biodiversity conservation through the lens of forest certification and third party audit, monitoring and evaluation, with an endeavour to make the Indian wood and forest fibre-based industry competent globally by meeting their needs of certified products.”
+Mr. Sachin Raj Jain, Convener, NCCF has observed that “forest-based industries in India, particularly those for paper, boards, plywood, medium-density fiberboard, furniture, and handicrafts, etc, have been pushing for forest certification to enhance their market accessibility to western markets including European Union and the USA.
+The new scheme will address the need of augmenting our forest management regimes and enhancing biodiversity conservation through the lens of forest certification and third-party audit, monitoring, and evaluation, with an endeavor to make the Indian wood and forest fiber-based industry competent globally by meeting their needs of certified products.”

-“Post launch of the SFM certification standard, NCCF has been organising state level sensitisation workshops in collaboration with State Forest Departments and encouraging them to take up forest certification of few divisions on pilot basis.
-NCCF has also offered to provide technical assistance in this regard.”, said Dr AK Saxena, Deputy Director, NCCF.
-Till date workshops have been organised in 6 states of India viz Assam, Sikkim, Karnataka, Madhya Pradesh, Punjab and Chhattisgarh; with many other planned in near future.
-Further, it is becoming an imperative for Indian forestry sector to tune itself to the growing sustainable forestry industry.
-It is also worth noting that recently notified Compensatory Afforestation Fund Rules 2018 permit utilisation of the CAMPA funds for forest certification, development of certification standards and third-party monitoring
+“Post-launch of the SFM certification standard, NCCF has been organizing state-level sensitization workshops in collaboration with State Forest Departments and encouraging them to take up forest certification of few divisions on a pilot basis.
+NCCF has also offered to provide technical assistance in this regard.”, said Dr. AK Saxena, Deputy Director, NCCF.
+To date workshops have been organized in 6 states of India viz Assam, Sikkim, Karnataka, Madhya Pradesh, Punjab, and Chhattisgarh; with many others planned in near future.
+Further, it is becoming imperative for the Indian forestry sector to tune itself to the growing sustainable forestry industry.
+It is also worth noting that recently notified Compensatory Afforestation Fund Rules 2018 permit utilization of the CAMPA funds for forest certification, development of certification standards, and third-party monitoring

 PEFC Endorsement Confirmation Letter NCCF